Last updated on April 1st, 2021 -

 |Australia||64.0411.00 / 5% duty / 10% GST||246.69 AUD||<1,000 AUD||<1,000 AUD||Duty and Tax free|

 How can de minimis influence the buying experience on a website?

 Clearly communicating the calculated de minimis value can have the same effect as offering a promotion or sale.
 If a shopper realizes they can spend up to 150 EUR before a duty will be applied, they will more likely add items to their shopping cart to maximize the benefit of staying under the de minimis value.
 Providing a transparent de minimis value to international shoppers can have a positive impact on your ability to convert international shoppers into international customers.

-If you are in the eCommerce business, de minimis is no small matter.
-To learn more about de minimis and other significant features of international eCommerce, please visit our Zonos docs.
+If you are in the ecommerce business, de minimis is no small matter.
+To learn more about de minimis and other significant features of international ecommerce, please visit our de minimis value Zonos docs.

 You can also try our free Zonos Hello to provide de minimis information to your international shoppers while they browse your site.

 Get help selling internationally with Zonos

 Want to learn more about the many cross-border technology products offered by Zonos to help you with your international ecommerce?